 Make the Shortbread Dough

-Whisk together the granulated and brown sugars with the melted butter until combined.
+Whisk together the granulated sugar with the melted butter until combined.
 (This can be done by hand, but feel free to use your stand or electric mixer should you prefer!).
-Mix in the salt and vanilla extract.
+Mix in the egg, salt and vanilla extract one at a time.

 Switching to a wooden spoon, mix in the flours, thyme leaves, and lemon zest (if using).
 As the dough gets stiff, switch to mixing the dough with your hands.
 Knead the dough for about five minutes, until completely combined.
 Form the dough into a ball and chill for about 15-20 minutes (to overnight if desired).